ARMmbed/mbed-os/hal/rfcs/0001-i2c-overhaul.md

 /** Blocking reading data
  *
+ *  This function receives data, when the peripheral is configured as Master
+ *  from the selected slave, and when configured as Slave from the Master.
+ *
+ *  This function is blocking, it will return when the transfer is complete or a
+ *  timeout event is triggered.
+The number of bytes received is returned by
+ *  the function after the operation is completed.
+Receive operation cannot be
+ *  cancelled or aborted.
+ *
+ *  When in master mode the operation consists of:
+ *   - Address the slave as a Master receiver.
+ *   - Receive data from the addressed slave.
+ *   - Generate a STOP condition if the specified `stop` field is true.
+ *
  *  @param obj     The I2C object
  *  @param address 7-bit address (last bit is 1)
  *  @param data    The buffer for receiving